LEHP829388/Building_Apollo/README.md

 Apollo is Free Open Source Health Software for Human Hardware

-Whitepaper in progress - v1.0 published on block 840,000
+Whitepaper in progress - published on block 840,000 at www.RunningApollo.com

-A proof of work protocol for restoring strong, mobile, resilient, painfree feet (aka healthy feet)
+A proof of work protocol for restoring healthy feet - strong, mobile, resilient, painfree feet

 Peer validated software.
 Don't trust us.
 Run the software and verify for yourself

 Follow us on NOSTR: npub1pegapre6vcqs22a9ccrq730gmutz2ee40ytwslt7lna8w0uw4cjsumgv6t